-Perhaps the most famous attractions in the city are the 13th century walls that surround it, originally featuring 36 towers, of which 6 remain, and the Fountain Of The Rosello, a stunning fountain, built at the very start of the 17th century, that is recognised as the symbol of the city.
+Perhaps the most famous attractions in the city are the 13th-century walls that surround it, originally featuring 36 towers, of which 6 remain, and the Fountain Of The Rosello, a stunning fountain, built at the very start of the 17th-century, that is recognized as the symbol of the city.

-While its inland location will likely deter those looking for a beach vacation, what it does is provides visitors the opportunity to have a more traditional, relaxing and cultured trip than you are likely to get in a destination surrounded by tourists.
+While its inland location will likely deter those looking for a beach vacation, what it does is provide visitors the opportunity to have a more traditional, relaxing, and cultured trip than you are likely to get in a destination surrounded by tourists.

 Due to its strategic location on the Mediterranean, Alghero was fortified as early as 1100 A.D.
 The walls of these fortifications can still be seen today, with 7 towers and 3 forts located along their perimeter.

-For those so inclined, there is also a great deal of religious architecture in the area to discover and learn from.
-Sites like the Chiesa Della Purissima Di Iglesias, the Alghero Cathedral, the Madonna Del Santo Rosario and the churches of St. Francis and St. Michael are all beautiful examples of the evolving architecture in the area through the years.
+There is also a great deal of religious architecture in the area to discover and learn from.
+Sites like the Chiesa Della Purissima Di Iglesias, the 16th century Catalan Gothic style, Cathedral of Santa Maria, the Madonna Del Santo Rosario, Chiesa di San Michele, and the Chiesa di San Francesco, are all beautiful examples of the evolving architecture in the area through the years.

-Despite its abundance of history, that isn’t actually the main draw that bring people to Alghero.
-That distinction belongs to the city’s fabulous collection of beaches, bars, cafes, restaurants and shops.
+Despite its abundance of history, that isn’t actually the main draw that brings people to Alghero.
+That distinction belongs to the city’s fabulous collection of beaches, bars, cafes, restaurants, and shops.

 These give you a wide range of choices when you’re looking for a vacation all about relaxing in the sun.
 Much quieter than other similar destinations, you can spend your days lazing on the beach and in cafes or browsing through the collection of local and traditional shops.

-Another destination found only a short distance from Sassari, this time to the north, Porto Torres is a popular destination with tourists who want to mix culture and history with relaxation but prefer to slightly prioritise the latter of those two things.
+Another destination found only a short distance from Sassari, this time to the northwest of the island, the first Roman colony in Sardinia, Porto Torres is a popular destination with tourists who want to mix culture and history with relaxation but prefer to slightly prioritize the latter of those two things.